stevedepp/gcp-iot-pipeline/README.md

 - [ ] logging
 - [ ] linting
 - [ ] can include toy python scripts for sensor illustraion
+- [ ] shell script to make the wpa_supplicant.conf with hashed pwd

 ### rejected features
 - [ ] random number suffix to storage bucket name is rejected as a feature because the name needs to be employed on the laptop and on the raspberry pi.